MewCP LogoAStheTech

 {

-Returns all products in a specific connected e-commerce store.
+Get information about all products in a specific e-commerce store

 Inputs: